camicasi08/portfolio_api/README.md

 - For this test, I spent almost 16hrs.
 It wasn't for the complexity of the project, it was because I had to investigate the different technologies required for the test.
 I want to be honest, it was my first time working with dynamoDB, and serverless, even NestJS.
 It was a good opportunity to show my ability to adapt to different environments and technologies
 - I could not deploy the app because AWS has not verified my personal account.
 For this reason, I am running the project locally.
+- I did not implement the UI section of the test.